Alfresco/docs-alfresco/content-services/latest/using/share/sites.md

     You can also click **Tasks** then **My Tasks** to get to the approval task, or access it direct from the notification email that was sent.

     > **Note:** You'll also see any Pending Invites.
-From Alfresco One version 5.1 or later, users are added to sites and invites are only sent if your Alfresco Administrator has specifically configured this option.
+Users are added to sites and invites are only sent if your Alfresco Administrator has specifically configured this option.

 2. Click **Approve**, or click **View** to view the approval task where you can approve, reject, and comment on the request to join.